Sifchain/sifchain-ui/docs/principles.md

+# Style and Principles

+Here are some notes about programming style.

 # Principles of programming in practice

-SOLID is a slightly antiquated acronym where the letters there dont make much sense.
-Honestly it boils down to some key points:
+People talk about the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles - generally it boils down to some key points:

 1. Stuff that **changes** together should live together
 1. **Encapsulate** things with a well thought out interface